grecod-oss/magento-2-ukrainian-language-pack/README.md

 ## Magento 2 Ukrainian Language Pack

-Full **Magento 2 Ukrainian Language Pack** ulcudeds maximum of translations, including error messages, even popular third party modules.
+Full **Magento 2 Ukrainian Language Pack** inlcudes maximum of translations, with error messages, even popular third party modules.
 You have to download a zip translation file via the link and install it on the store.
 Then, you should choose the right store locale (Ukrainian (Ukraine)) from the backend.
 Please get the guides below for the perfect convertion.

 ## How to Install Ukrainian Language Pack